Exciton radiative lifetimes in hexagonal diamond Ge and Si$_x$Ge$_{1-x}$ alloys: Results and Discussion

 Pristine 2H-Ge exhibits the longest radiative lifetime among all materials considered, already exceeding by two orders of magnitude the microsecond scale at low temperature.
 This originates from the exceptionally small exciton dipole moments for both polarization directions and confirms the very low light-emission efficiency of hexagonal germanium.
 If the electron--hole interaction is neglected, i.e., by switching off the direct and exchange terms in the BSE kernel, while still enforcing momentum conservation within the light cone, the resulting radiative lifetime increases by roughly a factor two, as shown in the Supplemental Material, Fig.~S4.

 Although the excitonic and the fully IP regimes represent fundamentally different physical pictures, a comparison remains useful.
 At low temperatures ($\sim 10$~K), the excitonic radiative lifetime obtained here agrees well with the IP values reported in Refs.~\cite{Rodl_PRM_2019,Fadaly_Nature_2020}, both being of order $10^{-4}\,\unit{s}$.
 This correspondence arises because, in this regime, only the lowest degenerate exciton is thermally occupied and its CMM remains extremely close to zero.
 The exciton wavefunction is largely dominated by a single interband transition at $\Gamma$, and radiative recombination effectively reduces to the same vertical transition captured in the IP picture.
-As mentioned in Section~\ref{sec:methods}, at higher temperatures, however, the two descriptions diverge: in the excitonic case, the thermal occupation of finite-momentum excitons, together with the light-cone constraint, leads to the characteristic $T^{3/2}$ increase of the radiative lifetime, whereas in the IP picture the thermal population of higher-energy vertical transitions causes a reduction of the radiative lifetime.
+As mentioned in Section~\ref{sec:methods}, at higher temperatures, however, the two descriptions diverge due to the different treatment of momentum conservation in radiative recombination that is employed: in the excitonic case, the thermal occupation of finite-momentum excitons, together with the light-cone constraint, leads to the characteristic $T^{3/2}$ increase of the radiative lifetime, whereas in the IP picture the thermal population of higher-energy vertical transitions causes a reduction of the radiative lifetime, since the light-cone constraint is not explicitly enforced.

 The increase in exciton dipole moments induced by alloying with Si leads to a reduction of the radiative lifetime by roughly two orders of magnitude, bringing it down to the microsecond range at $T\!\sim\!10$~K for both the 2H-Si$_{\nicefrac{1}{6}}$Ge$_{\nicefrac{5}{6}}$ and 2H-Si$_{\nicefrac{1}{4}}$Ge$_{\nicefrac{3}{4}}$ alloys (see the right panel of Fig.~\ref{fig:lifetimes}).
 Correspondingly, their $\langle\tau\rangle(T)$ values overlap in the left panel of Fig.~\ref{fig:lifetimes}, indicating that no substantial difference in radiative efficiency emerges at these alloy compositions.
 A much stronger reduction is achieved through the application of uniaxial strain along the $c$ axis.
 Under $\epsilon_z = 2\%$ strain, the average radiative lifetime decreases by about five orders of magnitude compared to pristine 2H-Ge, reaching the nanosecond scale at low temperature.
 This reduction directly reflects the bright in-plane transitions enabled by the strain-induced band crossover, placing strained 2H-Ge within technologically relevant emission timescales.